 A bank's earnings performance has an effect on its long-term survivability.
 Earnings may be retained by the bank, expanding its capital cushion, or be used to deal with problematic loans, likely making the bank more resilient in times of trouble.
 Conversely, losses diminish a bank's ability to do those things.

 First Tennessee Bank, National Association underperformed the average on Bankrate's earnings test, achieving a score of 10 out of a possible 30.

-Return on equity, calculated by dividing net income (profit, basically) by total equity, is one important way to measure a bank's earnings.
-First Tennessee Bank, National Association's most recent annualized quarterly return on equity was 11.41 percent, above the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, basically) by total equity, is one key measure of a bank's earnings.
+The most recent annualized quarterly return on equity for First Tennessee Bank, National Association was 7.12 percent, below the national average of 8.10 percent.

 The bank earned net income of $237.2 million on total equity of $4.91 billion for the twelve months ended December 31, 2017.
 The bank experienced an annualized return on average assets, or ROA, of 0.75 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.